Actindo-AG/Documentation/DataHub/UserInterface/02j_HTMLTemplates.md

   Click this button to close the *Create HTML template* view and return to the HTML templates list.
 All changes are rejected.

 - [CANCEL]
-  Click this button to cancel creating an HTML template, close the *Create HTML template* view and return to the HTML template list.
+  Click this button to cancel creating an HTML template.
+The *Create HTML template* view is closed.

 - [SAVE]
-  Click this button to save the HTML template, close the *Create HTML template* view and return to the attributes list.
+  Click this button to save the HTML template.
+The *Create HTML template* view is closed.

 - *Name*
   Enter an HTML template name.